Oreoluwaomo/100-days-of-python/Day 7/README.md

 ## Reflection
 This project helped me understand how to combine different programming concepts into a complete working game.
 I also learned how to structure code across multiple files for better organization.
-Debugging logical errors and managing game states strengthened my problem-solving skills.
+Debugging logical errors and managing game states strengthened my problem solving skills.

 ---